km4kfl/-nbfreqscan/README.md

     freq-max: 6e9
 ```

 The `9da`, `5bb`, `8bb`, and `e85` are the first three digits of the serial numbers for the four BladeRF cards used in the example configuration.
 The host and port are used by the server to bind a network socket and are used by the client to connect.

+You can use whatever number of digits/letters the BladeRF library supports for specifying cards.
+This is used with `libusb:serial=<digits/letters>` when opening the device.
+You can use `bladeRF-cli -p` to probe for the card's serials and `bladeRF-cli -d libusb:serial=<serial>` to test the serial.
+If it works with `bladeRF-cli` then it will work in the config file.

+You can use the host address `0.0.0.0` but then the client won't know what address to connect with
+unless you use a seperate configuration file for the client.